Probability rules

 Learning objectives

-Understand and be able to work with basic rules of probability and probability distributions.
+Understand and be able to work with basic rules of probability.

-• Understand basics concepts related to Maximum Likelihood and Bayes Theorem; the latter is fundamental to Bayesian statistics.
+• Maximum Likelihood and Bayes Theorem; the latter is fundamental to Bayesian statistics.

 Summary Probability Rules